February 12, 2014

 Next to the monument of the Lod Airport Massacre is another, beautifully dedicated to the more than 6 million Jewish victims of the Holocaust as well as countless other victims of Nazism.

 They originally came to Puerto Rico, as they came to many other Spanish speaking lands, to escape the Spanish Inquisition and the persecution of the Catholic Church.
 Our dear friend and student, Luis Muniz Arroyo, recently discovered that on both sides of his family he is descended from Sephardi Jews.
-His family were "hidden Jews" (Marranos - "pigs") who openly embraced Catholicism but privately maintained their Judaism.
-In time their Jewish heritage was lost.
+His family were "hidden Jews", i.e. Jews were openly embraced Catholicism but privately maintained their Jewish practice.
+To the Catholics they were known as Marranos - Swine.
+In time most of the hidden Jews lost their Jewish heritage and only hints remain of their Jewish past.
+During my travels as a Krav Maga instructor I have met many who believe they have Jewish roots, in Puerto Rico, Mexico, Argentina and throughout the Spanish world.

 On the left, Luis Arroyo training in Krav Maga.

-But most Jewish Puerto Ricans have long since lost their Jewish heritage.
-Five hundred years of secrecy and "blending in" took its toll.
-Today they will never know or acknowledge their Jewish past.
+Most Jewish Puerto Ricans have long lost their Jewish heritage.
+Five hundred years of secrecy and "blending" in to avoid persecution has taken its toll.
+In Jamaica alone there are close to have a million people who have Jewish roots.
+Today most Hispanics of Jewish descent will never know or acknowledge their Jewish past.
 Tragic.
-The Inquisition succeeded: They have lost their Jewish heritage.
+The Inquisition succeeded: The Spanish Jews have lost their Jewish heritage.

 I am certain that many of these 17 Puerto Rican martyrs who died so close to my childhood home had Jewish origins.
 Their blood called them home, a home that they were exiled from nearly 2,000 years earlier.
 They did not fulfill their dream of visiting the Holy Land but they died with us as martyrs and are forever linked to our land, perhaps their own ancestral homeland.
 Their blood soaked the Holy Land.
 They are now part of the Land forever.